 The Partnership Act 1890 regulates this type of action and describes the reasons why business partners might want to dissolve their agreement.
-But, assuming that a general dissolution is taking place – maybe the partners are retiring – a Members’ Voluntary Liquidation offers the most benefits in terms of tax efficiency.
+But, assuming that a general dissolution is taking place – maybe the partners are retiring – a Members’ Voluntary Liquidation may offer more benefits in terms of tax efficiency.

 The main eligibility requirement for entering a Members’ Voluntary Liquidation is the solvency of the business.
 All directors are required to sign a declaration to this effect, stating that the business can pay its debts, including interest, within a period of 12 months, although it is often the case that a solvent partnership is dissolved well within this timescale.

 Entering into a Members’ Voluntary Liquidation offers huge benefits as far as the tax treatment of capital is concerned.
-Capital released from the business attracts Capital Gains Tax (CGT) rather than income tax regardless of the amount involved, which means a vast reduction in how much tax you will have to pay as a former director.
+Funds released from the business will be treated as capital rather than income meaning it will attract Capital Gains Tax (CGT) rather than income tax; this often results in a vast reduction in the amount of tax individuals are liable to pay.

-In order to be eligible for Entrepreneurs’ Relief, you must have owned the business for at least a year before liquidation.
-Qualifying assets may attract 10% tax instead of 18% or 28% as mentioned above, and if shares are being sold you must hold a minimum 5% of ordinary shares and voting rights.
+In order to be eligible for Entrepreneurs’ Relief, you must have owned the business for at least two years before liquidation.
+Qualifying assets will see the effective rate of CGT halve to just 10% up to a lifetime limit of £10 million.
+If shares are being sold you must hold a minimum 5% of ordinary shares and voting rights.

-If you deduct your CGT allowance from your gain on disposal, you owe 10% on the remaining assets that qualify for this relief.
+If you deduct your AEA from your gain on disposal, you will owe 10% on the remaining assets that qualify for entrepreneurs’ relief.

-As previously mentioned, the business must be in a solvent position to be eligible for Members’ Voluntary Liquidation.
-This is why it is vital to have all business assets valued professionally by a licensed Insolvency Practitioner, who can also calculate your liabilities to ensure that the Declaration of Solvency is valid.
+As previously mentioned, the business must be in a solvent position in order to be eligible for Members’ Voluntary Liquidation.
+This is why it is vital to ensure you have accurately valued your business assets and calculated your liabilities to ensure that the Declaration of Solvency is valid.